Square Toiletries

-Square Toiletries Ltd. is one of the largest fast-moving consumer goods (FMCG) companies in Bangladesh and is a subsidiary of Square Group.
-The company is marketing 20 brands in different segments like health and hygiene, oral care, hair care, fabric care etc. and producing more than 50 products.
-Major brands of the company are Jui, Chaka, Senora, Supermom, Magic, Sepnil, Kool, Meril Protective Care & Meril Baby.
+Square Toiletries Ltd. is a fast-moving consumer goods (FMCG) company in Bangladesh and a subsidiary of Square Group.
+The company is marketing 20 brands in different segments like health and hygiene, oral care, hair care, fabric care, skin care etc. and producing more than 50 products.
+Major brands of the company are Jui, Chaka, Senora, Supermom, WhitePlus, Magic, Sepnil, Kool, Meril Protective Care and Meril Baby.
 Square is also exporting its finished products to 13 countries- UAE, Germany, UK, Australia, Malaysia etc.

 History

 Square Toiletries Limited was founded in 1988 as a division of Square Group and was made into a separate private limited company in 1994.